 “What QAnon has that ARGs didn’t have is the claim of factual truth; in that sense it reminds me of the Bullshit Anecdotal Memoir wave of the 90s and early 00s.
 If you have a story based on real life, but you want to make it more interesting, the correct thing to do is change the names of the people and make it as interesting as you like and call it fiction.
 The insight of the Bullshit Anecdotal Memoirists (I’m thinking of James Frey and Augusten Burroughs and David Sedaris) was that you could call it nonfiction and readers would like it much better because it would have the claim of actual factual truth, wowee!!
 And it worked!
 How much more engaging and addictive is an immersive, participatory ARG when it adds that unique frisson you can only get with the claim of factual truth?
 And bear in mind that ARG-scale stories aren’t about mere personal experiences—they operate on a world-historical scale.”

-Unfortunately, the same isn’t true for the poster child for online sleuthing gone wrong, the r/findbostonbombers subreddit.
+We don’t have to wonder what happens when an ARG community meets a matter of life and death.
+Not long after The Beast concluded, the 9/11 attacks happened.
+A small number of posters in the Cloudmakers mailing list suggested the community use its skills to “solve” the question of who was behind the attack.The brief but intense discussion that ensued has become a cautionary tale of ARG communities getting carried away and being unable to distinguish fiction from reality.
+In reality, the community and the moderators quickly shut down the idea as being impractical, insensitive, and very dangerous.
+“Cloudmakers tried to solve 9/11” is a great story, but it’s completely false.Unfortunately, the same isn’t true for the poster child for online sleuthing gone wrong, the r/findbostonbombers subreddit.
 There’s a parallel between the essentially unmoderated, anonymous theorists of r/findbostonbombers and those in QAnon: neither feel any responsibility for spreading unsupported speculation as fact.
 What they do feel is that anything should be solvable, as Laura Hall, immersive environment and narrative designer, describes:

 “There’s a general sense of, ‘This should be solveable/findable/etc’ that you see in lots of reddit communities for unsolved mysteries and so on.
 The feeling that all information is available online, that reality and truth must be captured/in evidence somewhere”